jeradkinggeo/erddap2agol/README.md

 # ERDDAP2AGOL

-The goal of this project is to establish a connection between NOAA ERDDAP servers and ArcGIS Online (AGO) content.
-This project will begin with updating existing AGO items based on ERDDAP data, with the goal of creating a "hands-off" ETL program to automatically update and manage ERDDAP data hosted on ArcGIS Online.
+The goal of this project is to establish a connection between ERDDAP services and ArcGIS Online (AGOL).
+Erddap2agol will be a "hands-off" ETL program to automatically update and manage ERDDAP data hosted on ArcGIS Online.
+Erddap2agol is a service provided by the Gulf of Mexico Ocean Observing System (GCOOS) and is intended for use by other IOOS regional associations or data providers using ERDDAP.
+As this project is in active development, please see the "roadmap" section.

+## Roadmap
+The ERDDAP2AGOL tool is under active development, and is not ready to be deployed.
+To be notified when the tool is ready for use. <br />

+**please monitor the GCOOS newsletter for an announcment of the product release.** <br />

+**erddap2agol will be ready for use December 2024**<br />

+## What to expect
+* Your ERDDAP data will be available in three product levels
+- NRT: 7 day moving window.
+(L1)
+- Historical: Updated weekly, contains all data.
+(L2)
+- QC Historical: QC Flags, low quality records removed.
+(L3) <br />

+* Multiple install options
+- Install directly from an AGOL notebook
+- Build AGOL environment locally <br />

+* Monitor your ERDDAP collection with generated update logs

 ## Core Modules
 ### Das_client.py